Los Angeles Domestic Violence Defense Lawyer

 Contact our Group of Los Angeles Domestic Violence Defense Professionals Today

 Wallin & Klarich has over 30 years of experience representing defendants against domestic violence claims.
 Our team of seasoned, professional Los Angeles Domestic Violence Attorneys will provide the most effective representation possible.
-Please call our offices at 1-888-749-0034 or fill out our intake form at the top of this page.
+Please call our offices at (877) 4-NO-JAIL or fill out our intake form at the top of this page.